avblocks/avblocks-wiki-net/_sources/avblocks-for-net/getting-started-windows/developing-with-vscode.md

     }
     ```

-2. [Download](https://github.com/avblocks/avblocks-net-core/releases/) the Darwin version of AVBlocks for .NET (net60).
-The file you need will have a name similar to `avblocks-net60-v3.0.0-demo.1-darwin.zip` - the version number may differ.
+2. [Download](https://github.com/avblocks/avblocks-net-core/releases/) the Windows version of AVBlocks for .NET (net60).
+The file you need will have a name similar to `avblocks-net60-v3.0.0-demo.1-windows.zip` - the version number may differ.

-3. Unzip in a location of your choice, then copy the file `AVBlocks.clrcore.x64.dll` and `libAVBlocks.dylib` to the project's directory.
+3. Unzip in a location of your choice, then copy the file `AVBlocks.clrcore.x64.dll` and `AVBlocks64.dll` to the project's directory.

 4. Add a reference to `AVBlocks.clrcore.x64.dll`